ivandrodri/ivan-homepage/README.md

 business challenges into innovative AI solutions.
 Proficient in Python, C++ and GPGPU programming, I have a proven track record of delivering impactful AI-driven projects.

 ## Expertise and Interests: WORK IN PROGRESS
 - **Artificial Intelligence**: Machine learning (Bayesian ML, RL, RAG), generative AI for engineering design.
 - **High-Performance Computing**: CUDA, GPGPU programming, scalable algorithms for simulation.
 - **Physics-Informed AI**: Embedding physical principles into AI models for robust dynamical systems.

-## Selected Projects

-I have worked on various projects throughout my academic and private sector career.
-While many of these are confidential, I have selected a few to showcase as examples of my previous work.

-- <a href="/ivan-homepage/projects/project_gpu_voxelization">GPU based voxelizer</a> ([link to repo])()
-- <a href="/ivan-homepage/projects/project_cnc_gpu_simul">GPU based CNC milling/collision detection simulation</a>
-   (private repo for now)
-- RAG System for Technical Documentation [see white paper](https://www.appliedai.de/en/insights/trustworthy-rag-in-wireless-test-measurement-retrieval-fine-tuning)
-- Offline RL using Tianshou and Minari: WIP
-- ToDo: Simple Agent project: WIP

-## Recent Highlights
-- Inventor of EU/US patents for AI-based imaging calibration and HPC algorithms.
-- Developed ML surrogate models that reduced CAD design optimization times from hours to seconds.
-- Delivered advanced AI workshops on Bayesian ML and Reinforcement Learning for Tier 1 companies.

 ## Professional Timeline